Why Stories Matter

 Language is measurable.
 It can be taught in steps, assessed, remediated, improved.
 It belongs, rightly, in classrooms, curricula, and policy documents.

 Literature is something else.
 It is not a method but an encounter.
-It is what happens when a child is drawn into a world that feels larger than themselves, when attention stretches without being forced, when meaning precedes analysis.
+It is what happens when a child enters a story and forgets that they are practising anything at all.

 This distinction matters because much of the current discourse treats reading as though motivation will naturally follow competence.
 For many children, the reverse is true: competence follows motivation.

-Children persevere with difficulty when something feels worth the effort.
+Children persevere through difficulty when something feels worth the effort.

 Stories make reading worth the effort.

 To be read to is to borrow someone else’s attention.
-A parent, teacher, or carer holds the thread of the story steady so the child can enter it fully.
+A parent or carer holds the thread of the story steady so the child can enter it fully.
 Vocabulary is encountered without anxiety.
 Complex sentences arrive without explanation.
 Meaning precedes effort.

 In these moments, reading is not a test.
 It is a shared act.

 Many adults remember this instinctively.
-They can recall being read to long after they remember being taught to read.
-The memory is not of instruction, but of atmosphere: a voice, a rhythm, a sense of something unfolding.
+They recall being read to long after they remember being taught to read.
+What lingers is not instruction, but atmosphere: a voice, a rhythm, a sense of something unfolding.

 This is literature doing its quiet work.